Ubuntu Server Hardening Checklist for Production Use

 sudo fail2ban-client status sshd

 The status output shows how many IPs are currently banned and the list of banned IPs.
-Check this before assuming your configuration is not working — a ban that has expired already will not appear in the status.
-The bans are temporary by default; when bantime expires, the IP is unblocked automatically.
+Check this before assuming your configuration is not working.
+A ban that has already expired will not appear in the status.
+Bans are temporary by default.
+When bantime expires, the IP is unblocked automatically.

 # Unban a specific IP if you accidentally locked yourself out